oatmiser/CS6320/README.md

 ## Youtube Video
 https://youtube.com/shorts/Ln_xNlQvJtQ?feature=share

+## Installation Instructions
+1) Required libraries (pip install) to function: numpy, torch, nltk, spacy. telegram, python-telegram-bot, "python-telegram-bot[job-queue]"
+2) Download in the command line: python -m spacy download en_core_web_sm
+3) During the first time running, make sure that both lines inside nltk_utils.py will execute: nltk.download('punkt') nltk.download('punkt_tab')
+4) Run train.py for the classifier file to be created, then telegram-bot.py.
+5) After it prints "Polling", you may start chatting with @CometFoodBot in Telegram.

 ### Scope
 The chatbot will work on the Telegram platform.
 Users will input commands or text queries in the form of:
 - List of ingredients.